 It is ethical for a psychiatrist to terminate treatment if they do not feel they can safely care for the patient due to a variety of factors, including the psychiatrist's own circumstances, but it would be unethical to terminate the relationship until an adequate alternative plan of care has been established.
 The decision to end a treatment relationship must be carried out in a way that minimizes risk to the patient.
-From an ethical perspective, if the psychiatrist decides to terminate the treatment relationship, it is important to inform the patient properly, offer alternatives, and document the effort in the medical record.
+From an ethical perspective, if the psychiatrist decides to terminate the treatment relationship, it is important to inform the patient properly, in a timely manner, offer reasonable alternatives, and document the effort in the medical record.
 The psychiatrist should make sure that the patient has received their recommendations and the intent to terminate by certified letter if possible, or an email with an acknowledgement of receipt if a letter is not possible.
 The termination letter should include a list of at least three alternative treatment providers, as well as crisis centers, and other reasonable opportunities for the patient to transition their care.
-When feasible, it is best practice for the psychiatrist or their staff to contact the alternative treatment providers to confirm that they can accept the patient and meet any other necessary criteria to administer treatment (e.g., in-network with patient's insurance company, are located close to the patient's residence, and can competently treat the patient's condition).
+When feasible, it is best practice for the psychiatrist or their staff to contact the alternative treatment providers to confirm that they can accept the patient and meet other necessary criteria to administer treatment (e.g., in-network with patient's insurance company, are located close to the patient's residence, and can competently treat the patient's condition).
+If the current psychiatrist has trouble locating alternative treatment providers, local psychiatric associations, state medical boards, and the insurer if there is one, may provide information.
 The current psychiatrist should remain available to provide bridge care if the patient chooses.
 The patient should receive ample notice of the termination (i.e., long enough in advance to permit the patient to secure another physician and to ensure appropriate transfer of medication management (AMA Code of Medical Ethics, Opinion 1.1.5).
-The psychiatrist should cooperate with the patient's request to release files and/or share information with contemporaneous and subsequent treating physicians.
+The psychiatrist should cooperate with the patient's request to release files and/or share information with contemporaneous and subsequent treating physicians and other mental health professionals.
+To ensure that treatment with a new provider is scheduled and appropriate to the needs of the patient, the psychiatrist should consider reaching out to the new provider.
+This additional assurance is an ethical and practical acknowledgment of psychiatrist shortages and the persistent lack of access to mental health care in marginalized communities.

 The usual methods for initiating emergency medical treatment, including involuntary emergency evaluation and possible commitment, may need to be employed if the patient exhibits imminent risk of harm or meets involuntary evaluation or treatment criteria.
-Furthermore, if the psychiatrist has concerns about formally terminating the doctor-patient relationship or is unsure of how to do so, they may wish to contact their attorney and/or malpractice insurance carrier to inquire about any specific legal considerations pertaining to the relevant jurisdiction and/or any financial or coverage considerations for the patient.
+Furthermore, if the psychiatrist has concerns about formally terminating the doctor-patient relationship or is unsure of how to do so, they may wish to contact their attorney and/or malpractice insurance carrier to inquire about any specific legal considerations pertaining to the relevant jurisdiction and/or any financial or coverage considerations for the patient and/or seek consultation from a colleague.